-The draft strategy covers respect and stewardship of the water resources within Christchurch through the sustainable and integrated management of Christchurch's water supply (including its groundwater sources), wastewater and surface water (including stormwater and flooding).
+The strategy covers respect and stewardship of the water resources within Christchurch through the sustainable and integrated management of Christchurch's water supply (including its groundwater sources), wastewater and surface water (including stormwater and flooding).

-Also included within the draft strategy is an overall approach for addressing impacts of sea level rise on waterways, stormwater management and flood management.
-The draft strategy also covers working relationships with Ngāi Tahu.
+Also included within the strategy is an overall approach for addressing impacts of sea level rise on waterbodies, stormwater management and flood management.
+The strategy also covers working relationships with Ngāi Tahu.

-The draft strategy primarily considers matters over which we and/or the local community can manage or influence.
+The strategy primarily considers matters over which we and/or the local community can manage or influence.
 Matters pertaining to water resources on a regional or national level are managed through a variety of other policy and regulatory instruments, such as the Canterbury Water Management Strategy, the Land and Water Regional Plan, the Resource Management Act, national environmental standards and national policy statements.

-1.5 Development of the Draft Integrated Water Strategy
+1.5 Development of the Integrated Water Strategy

-The draft strategy has been developed as part of our Healthy Environment strategies programme.
+The strategy has been developed as part of our Healthy Environment strategies programme.
 The process for developing the strategy is outlined in Figure 1-1.
-The next step for this draft is public consultation.

 Figure 1 1.
-Development Process; Integrated Water Strategy
+Development process; Integrated Water Strategy